thebeebs/devstarworkshop/instructions/missions/database.md

 ### Next: End ###

 If you haven't already completed the TIE Fighters mission you can do that [here](iterate.md).
-If you have, your missions are completed!
-Congratulations!
+If you have, you can continue on to the last mission - [Hacking the Fuel Tank](fuelTank.md)

 ![Mission4](MapDatabaseMission.PNG)